Mexico schools extend fully remote learning until Jan. 4

 MEXICO — The Mexico Academy and Central School District is extending its fully remote model for all students until after holiday break with a planned return to in-person instruction on Monday, Jan.
 4.

-Interim Superintendent Michael Schiedo announced the change on Thursday, Dec.
-10 in a letter and robocall to district families, saying the decision is based on data collected in the past two weeks with a total of 16 positive cases impacting the district.
+Interim Superintendent Michael Schiedo announced the change Thursday in a letter and robocall to district families, saying the decision is based on data collected in the past two weeks with a total of 16 positive cases impacting the district.

 “While we understand that this may create an inconvenience for students and families, please understand that the district will continue to monitor the data for determining when it will be prudent to open the buildings again for in-person learning,” Schiedo said.